AdalbertoCq/Histomorphological-Phenotype-Learning/README.md

   -h, --help            show this help message and exit --meta_file           Path to CSV file with meta data.
   --meta_name           Name to use to rename H5 file.
-  --list_meta_field     Field name that contains the information to include in the H5 file.
+  --list_meta_field     Field name that contains he information to include in the H5 file.
   --matching_field      Reference filed to use, cross check between original H5 and meta file.
   --h5_file             Original H5 file to parse.
   --override            Override 'complete' H5 file if it already exists.
 ```
-Command example:
+Command example that includes lung type and survival information into the H5 file:
 ```
  python3 ./utilities/h5_handling/create_metadata_h5.py \
  --meta_file ./utilities/files/LUADLUSC/LUADLUSC_lungsubtype_overall_survival.csv \